Longhorn-Riichi/InjusticeJudge/README.md

 - At least half of your waits were in the dead wall
 - You would have drawn your tile had the game continued for five more draws
 - A riichi player would have dropped your tile had the game continued for five more draws
+- A previous discard passed but the very next turn you discarded the same tile and it dealt in

 __Note__: This program was explicitly written to